 Throughout the year, a whole host of competitions, events, games and activities between Houses take place and every pupil is encouraged to get involved as much as possible.
 There is something for everyone (sports, art, debating, chess, general knowledge, music etc) and they allow pupils to become more involved in their House community, develop their skills, forge new friendships and have fun.

-The House Championships were introduced in 2017 when, for the first time in our history, we have an even number of Boys' and Girls' houses in the Senior School, Houses are 'twinned' as follows;
+The House Championships were introduced in 2017 when, for the first time in our history, we had an even number of Boys' and Girls' houses in the Senior School.
+The houses are 'twinned' as follows;

 - Collett and Alliott

 Throughout the academic year, the houses compete, both in association with their partner House and separately, accumulating points as they take part in House Music, Brains Trust, House Hockey, House Netball, House Rugby, House Tennis, Yeo & Pearl Cups, House Debating, House Swimming and House Reading.

 At the end of the Summer Term, the points from all the year's House competitions are added up and the pair of Houses with the most points are awarded the House Championship trophy.
 In 2017-18, the trophy went to Collett and Alliott Houses and we look forward to finding out who this year's winners are!